guidomarchini/checkers/README.md

 * Checkers can't jump over a friendly checker
 * Checkers can eat any number of enemy checkers that are on the way

+## How it works
+### Home page
+Here you can find the matches in course.
+You can click on them in order to spectate them, or you can create a new match.
+If so, a modal window will appear, giving you two links: One for the white checkers player and another for the black checkers player.

+### Match page
+So, There are three ways of getting here.
+As a spectator, or as one of the two players.
+What happens here?

+#### Accesing as a spectator
+Not too much here.
+You will see the current turn and the board.
+The refresh of the page is set to 5 seconds, if a player already moved.

+### Accesing as a player
+If it's not your turn, you will see a message saying so.
+Same as before, not too much to do, but to wait until your oponent plays :)

+Now, if it is your turn you can click on any checker on the board.
+Doing so will show you the available movements, highlighting the cells that the checker is able to move.
+Clicking on one of them makes your move, and then you'll switch the role :)

 ## Architecture
 This proyect is made with Nodejs, express and (a little of) ejs.
 Front end has vanilla js.